 Any emails to sent to these addresses cannot be guaranteed as encrypted end-to-end.

 All Accurx users are authenticated by requiring:

-An NHS email (nhs.net or nhs.uk) to register for an account
+An NHS email (nhs.net or nhs.uk or NHS care provider domains) to register for an account

 EMIS Web or TPP SystmOne profiles